kwisatzheadache/simple_neural_net/README.md

 I seem to be having troubles with the NeuroLayers module.
 I'm not entirely sure what's wrong (I have no idea).
 I think something isn't being looped right in the recursion.
 It is looping indefinitely.

+Update: The problem is in the creation of n_ids in the NeuroLayers/8 step.
+I'm fairly certain.
+I'm too tired to figure it out now, but I think that it's not creating the list of n_ids properly.